basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 They call us drunkards, with gross/coarse phrases.
 Malign our titles, and injures
 our achievements, though accomplished at the highest level,
-The essence and vital part of our reputation...
+which are an essential and vital part of our reputation...

 Hamlet's uncle, the present King of Denmark, is having a debaucherous party.
 Hamlet's personality befitting a king shines through before his coronation.
 He is concerned about the reputation of Denmark in the eyes of other nations and how they perceive his kingdom.
+He succintly criticises his uncle and doesn't mince words in pointing out the malicious at a time when aristocracy was generally wary of their opinions and words.

 ## Act 1, Scene 5
 > **Hamlet**